logo phplogo phpmin

 The Lowest House Edge – Betting the Wrong Way in Craps

-Wrong way bets – or playing the dark side – are placed on the Don’t Pass Line or Don’t Come Line.
-They’re called “wrong way” because you’re betting against the shooter, meaning you’re betting that the shooter – and most of the other players – will lose.
+Wrong-way bets – or playing the dark side – are placed on the Don’t Pass Line or Don’t Come Line.
+They’re called “wrong way” because you’re betting against the shooter, meaning you’re betting that the shooter – and most other players – will lose.

 Though wrong-way bets will make you unpopular, the Don’t Pass and Don’t Come bets boast the lowest house edge.
-Taking full odds on a Don’t Pass or Don’t Come bet can whittle the house edge down to a mere 0.0027% per bet.
-At that point, you’re playing as close to even odds as you can get.
+Taking full odds on a Don’t Pass or Don’t Come Bet can whittle the house edge down to a mere 0.0027% per Bet.
+At that point, you’re playing as close to even odds as possible.

 How to Play the Don’t Pass Bet and Don’t Come Bet